Essential oils are natural treatments that have been proved to be effective for preventing and reducing stretch marks.

 This type of skin tearing often occurs:

-- during pregnancy, affecting up to
+- during pregnancy, affecting up to 90 percent of women

 - during the growth spurts of adolescence